Notproginfinix/phhusson-treble_experimentations/Moto-G41.md

 # GSI installing
 The moment has come.
 ## Unzip your GSI and flash your system.
 Open a CMD or terminal where your system.img from your GSI is, then, execute `adb reboot fastboot` in this mode, we have more controll with our motorola, so we can install everything we want (BE CAREFUL!
-THIS STEP REMOVES ALL YOUR DATA, CONTINUE WITH YOUR OWN RISK.):
+THIS STEP REMOVES ALL YOUR DATA, CONTINUE WITH YOUR OWN RISK.) (note that you can't flash higher that 4GBs of GSIs, I need further research in this topic, so please be patient):
 * Type `fastboot delete-logical-partition product_a`, hit enter and type `fastboot delete-logical-partition product_b` and hit enter.
 * Type `fastboot flash system_a (system name).img` it is normally `system.img` but some other GSIs have its own system name.
 * On your phone, with the volume and power buttons, go to recovery, hit power and hit wipe data, now, press "yes".